 How Is Enrollment Measured?

-Enrollment includes students in undergraduate and graduate programs.
-Some schools count part-time and full-time students differently.
+Enrollment includes students in undergraduate and graduate programs and is counted as total headcount.
+Some schools report part-time and full-time students differently, so full-time-equivalent figures will look lower than the totals shown here.

 Which Colleges Have Grown the Fastest?